21 Aug Sid Forward and Family on Sable Island, 1961-1963

 Cindy celebrating her fourth birthday with her Sable friends Cathy and Johnny.
 “Mom made hats out of newspapers and tinfoil.
 We played games and ate cake just like kids on the mainland.
 Our mothers made a special effort to ensure that our lives were normal.
 Mom taught me to play games and do all the popular things that other kids did so that when we returned to the mainland the transition would be easier.”

 “Christmas celebration at the main station.
 My parents are seated in the upper left corner.
 Fred Androschuck is in the center.
 I am sitting on Eleanor Androschuk’s lap.”

 A breezy summer day on Sable Island.
 Cindy sitting on the porch roof of a half-buried building.

 Cindy and her mother Doris exploring the ruins of buildings at the old Main Station.

-In 1962 Cindy’s father took photo of a building constructed in 1893, now long gone.
+In 1962 Cindy’s father took this photo of a building constructed in 1893, now long gone.